PLayerNightQueen16/Smart_Study_Hub/README.md

 ## 🧠 Design Decisions

-- **No backend required** — All logic and data runs client-side via `localStorage`
+- **Hybrid Storage Model** — Combines Firebase for secure user sessions with `localStorage` for high-performance resource management.
+- **Manual Authentication Flow** — Enforces a manual login step after account creation to ensure credential verification and session security.
 - **Nested resource model** — Resources can contain folders, links, and files at any depth
-- **Query invalidation pattern** — TanStack Query used even for local data to keep UI reactive
+- **Responsive-first design** — Every component is built with a mobile-first approach, ensuring a premium experience on any screen.
-- **Forced dark theme** — CSS variables locked to dark mode for the intended aesthetic
+- **Forced dark theme** — CSS variables locked to dark mode with glassmorphic accents for the intended aesthetic.

 ---

 ## 📌 Future Enhancements

 - Integration with cloud storage and backend infrastructure for persistent, cross-device data management
-- User authentication system with support for multi-device access and personalized profiles
 - Spaced repetition algorithm to surface neglected resources at optimal review intervals
 - Deadline management system for individual resources with native calendar integration
 - Browser extension enabling one-click resource capture directly from any webpage